-Great Binfields Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment.
-For full details of the our safeguarding arrangements please refer to the Safeguarding policy below.
+Great Binfields Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and members of the wider school community to share this commitment of responsibility.

-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact our designated leaders for safeguarding:
+Should you have any concerns relating to the safety and welfare of a child either inside or outside of school you should immediately contact one our designated leaders for safeguarding:

 Miss Lyddon Deputy Headteacher (Lead Safeguarding Officer).